COVID-19 vaccine: Universal vaccine

-One attempt at such a vaccine is being developed at Walter Reed Army Institute of Research.
+One attempt at such a vaccine is being developed at the Walter Reed Army Institute of Research.
 It uses a spike ferritin-based nanoparticle (SpFN).
 This vaccine began a Phase I clinical trial in April 2022.
+Results of this trial were published in May 2024.
+Other universal vaccines that have entered clinical trial include OVX033 (France), PanCov (France), pEVAC-PS (UK), and VBI-2902 (Canada).

 Another strategy is to attach vaccine fragments from multiple strains to a nanoparticle scaffold.
-Universality is enhanced by targeting the receptor-binding domain rather than the spike protein.
+One theory is that a broader range of strains can be vaccinated against by targeting the receptor-binding domain, rather than the whole spike protein.

 Formulation

 As of September 2020, eleven of the vaccine candidates in clinical development use adjuvants to enhance immunogenicity.
 An immunological adjuvant is a substance formulated with a vaccine to elevate the immune response to an antigen, such as the COVID-19 virus or influenza virus.
 Specifically, an adjuvant may be used in formulating a COVID-19 vaccine candidate to boost its immunogenicity and efficacy to reduce or prevent COVID-19 infection in vaccinated individuals.
 Adjuvants used in COVID-19 vaccine formulation may be particularly effective for technologies using the inactivated COVID-19 virus and recombinant protein-based or vector-based vaccines.
-Aluminum salts, known as "alum", were the first adjuvant used for licensed vaccines, and are the adjuvant of choice in some 80% of adjuvanted vaccines.
-The alum adjuvant initiates diverse molecular and cellular mechanisms to enhance immunogenicity, including release of proinflammatory cytokines.
+Aluminum salts, known as "alum", were the first adjuvant used for licensed vaccines and are the adjuvant of choice in some 80% of adjuvanted vaccines.
+The alum adjuvant initiates diverse molecular and cellular mechanisms to enhance immunogenicity, including the release of proinflammatory cytokines.

+In June 2024, the US Food and Drug Administration (FDA) advised the manufacturers of the licensed and authorized COVID-19 vaccines that the COVID-19 vaccines (2024-2025 Formula) for use in the United States beginning in fall 2024 should be monovalent JN.1 vaccines.

+As of May 2025, the World Health Organization recommends that monovalent JN.1 or KP.2 vaccines remain appropriate vaccine antigens and that monovalent LP.8.1 is a suitable alternative vaccine antigen.
+The European Medicines Agency recommends updating COVID-19 vaccines to target LP.8.1 for the 2025/2026 vaccination campaign.

+In May 2025, the FDA advised manufacturers that the COVID-19 vaccines (2025-2026 Formula) for use in the United States beginning in fall 2025 should be monovalent JN.1-lineage-based COVID-19 vaccines (2025-2026 Formula), preferentially using the LP.8.1 strain.